-- The Black Footed Cat remains one of the smallest known species of a wild feline on earth.
+- Most notably, the Black Footed Cat remains one of the smallest known species of a wild feline on earth.
 Can you believe that this adorable little creature actually ranks as a wildcat?

-- It also has a highly solitary nature and almost completely nocturnal behavior.
-This animal rarely emerges from its resting places before sunset, at which time they hunt their prey.
+- The remarkable car also has a highly solitary nature and almost completely nocturnal behavior.
+Further, this animal rarely emerges from its resting places before sunset, at which time it hunts its prey.

 - Uniquely, it also seems to be a relatively poor climber for a feline and avoids climbing when possible.

-In spite of the descriptive name, only the bottom of the feet of the Black Footed Cat appears fully black in color (still, the name fits).
+Firstly, the common name Black Footed Cat actually remains somewhat deceptive.
+That’s because, in spite of the descriptive name, only the bottom of the feet appear fully black in color.
+Yet, the name seems to fit.

-The species displays a moderate degree of sexual dimorphism.
-The adult male Black Footed Cat averages roughly 4.2 lb (1.9 kg) in weight, while the female usually only reaches 2.9 lb (1.3 kg) in weight.
+The species also displays a moderate degree of sexual dimorphism.
+The adult male Black Footed Cat averages roughly 4.2 lb (1.9 kg) in weight.
+Meanwhile, the female usually only reaches 2.9 lb (1.3 kg) in weight.

-The species remains smaller than many domesticated felines.
-Head to body length averages roughly 17 in (43 cm) among males while the female grows slightly shorter in length.
+Additionally, the species remains smaller than many domesticated felines.
+Head to body length averages roughly 17 in (43 cm) among males.
+However, the female of the species grows slightly shorter in length.

-The fur varies in color from tawny to cinnamon, with patterns of dark spots forming rings on various body locations.
+Its ears also have a rounded shape, and the eyes appear comparatively large.
+Finally, the fur varies in color from tawny to cinnamon.
+But, patterns of dark spots forming rings appear on various body locations.

 - Kingdom: Animalia